Welcome to the stock market!

 Generally, investors make money in the stock market by selling shares more than they bought them for.
 The idea is the longer you hold on to your stocks, the more valuable they will be (this is referred to as capital gains).
 Another way to make money from the stock market is to buy stocks that pay a dividend.
 These dividend stocks pay small cash payouts to the investors in specific intervals (mostly quarterly) for every share the investor owns.
 If you are looking to generate active income from your investments, dividends are the way to go.
 Coca-Cola (KO) and Walmart (WMT) are examples of dividend stocks.

 With large companies like Walmart, it’s unlikely to see a high growth rate, and while the gains from the stock might be consistent, but it won’t be huge.
 That’s because they’re already a large business.
 Hence, there is very little room for high percentage growth.
-However, with small companies, they have a lot to grow.
+However, smaller companies have a lot to grow.
 Growth stocks are more volatile than stocks of larger companies, but it often rewards with their high growth, and thus exponential capital gains.
 While this might not be ideal for a first-time buyer, it can be added to your portfolio, once you get more familiar with stocks.

 Decide the number of shares you want to buy